-iew The outcome of the review will supersede the decision of the original examiners.
-The learner will be informed by the 5 lication QA Office in writing the outcome of the review.
-If the learner is dissatisfied with the outcome of a review, they may ision appeal the decision in accordance with the appeal section below. ords QA Office Where a review results in an upgrade, a downgraded mark, or a replacement assessment opportunity, the QA Office 6 Faculty Office will notify the Faculty Office and Dean of Academic Affairs for the purpose of amending the Broadsheet of results • accordingly (including any necessary change in award classification as a result of an upgrade) and notification to QQI.
-CCT endeavours to complete all reviews within twenty-one calendar days where review requests have been received 7 and accepted. ification 8 adsheets was erroneous due to action or inaction on behalf of the College. al Stage Appeal dure to Be Followed to Request an Appeal Procedu uest for an appeal must be received by the Dean of Academic Affairs no later than the date specified in correspondence, A reque • a written request for an appeal signed by the person concerned will be considered.
-The learner must supply evidence in Only a w eal Learner - lication • • • nportant that an appellant provides as full detail as possible in their appeal application.
-Failure to provide information t is imp - - The state of the s ee for an appeal is €60, refundable where the appeal is successful.
-The fee e the Dean of Academic Affairs believes there is evidence of grounds for an appeal, they will constitute an Appeals Board Where t nsider the case. dance at the Appeals Board meeting by the learner is at the discretion of the Dean of Academic Affairs and may not be Attenda ed necessary. adsheet Dean of Academic Affairs e an appeal rules in favour of the appellant all changes arising from that decision e.g. change in assessment result, award Where a sheet of results and notification to the Awarding Body. eal licatic dure to Be Followed to Request an Appeal uest for an appeal must be received by the Dean of Academic Affairs no later than the date specified in correspondence, thin 5 working days where no date is specified of the publication of the results / decision. a written request for an appeal signed by the person concerned will be considered.
-The learner must supply evidence in our of their request.
-Inportant that an appellant provides as full detail as possible in their appeal application.
+The outcome of the review will supersede the decision of the original examiners.
+The learner will be informed by the Review application QA Office in writing the outcome of the review.
+If the learner is dissatisfied with the outcome of a review, they may appeal the decision in accordance with the appeal section below.
+Decision records Where a review results in an upgrade, a downgraded mark, or a replacement assessment opportunity, the QA Office QA Office will notify the Faculty Office and Dean of Academic Affairs for the purpose of amending the Broadsheet of results Faculty Office accordingly (including any necessary change in award classification as a result of an upgrade) and notification to QQI.
+CCT endeavours to complete all reviews within twenty-one calendar days where review requests have been received and accepted.
+Notification Broadsheets The fee for a review shall be €30, which will be refunded in the event of a review identifying the assessment decision was erroneous due to action or inaction on behalf of the College.
+Appea al Stage Proce dure to Be Followed to Request an Appeal A req uest for an appeal must be received by the Dean of Academic Affairs no later than the date specified in corres spondence, or within 5 working days where no date is specified of the publication of the results / decision.
+Appeal application Only a a written request for an appeal signed by the person concerned will be considered.
+The learner must supply - nce in support of their request.
+Learner It is in portant that an appellant provides as full detail as possible in their appeal application.
 Failure to provide information appeal application stage may result in no further opportunity being provided to share this information.
-It is the insibility of the learner to provide full details.
-The College and the Appeals Board is not required to consider any nation not provided at the Appeal application stage.
-Be for an appeal is €60, refundable where the appeal is successful.
-The Dean of Academic Affairs believes there is evidence of grounds for an appeal, they will constitute an Appeals Board insider the case.
-Consider the Case.
-Consider and may not be dearner is at the discretion of the Dean of Academic Affairs and may not be Procedu A reque- or within Only a was support It is impet at the a respons informa The fee Where to consi Attenda deemed
+It is the nsibility of the learner to provide full details.
+The College and the Appeals Board is not required to consider any inforn nation not provided at the Appeal application stage.
+The fe ee for an appeal is €60, refundable where the appeal is successful.
+Wher e the Dean of Academic Affairs believes there is evidence of grounds for an appeal, they will constitute an Appeals Broadsheet to consider the case. dance at the Appeals Board meeting by the learner is at the discretion of the Dean of Academic Affairs and may not be de emed necessary.
+W/har a an annual vulac in favour of the annullant all changes pricing from that desicion and changes in accessory was the Dean of Academic Affairs e an appeal rules in favour of the appellant all changes arising from that decision e.g. change in assessment result, I classification, entitlement to assessment attempt, removal of penalty the Dean of Academic Affairs will arrange for propriate communication of the decision and updating of records including, where applicable, amendment of the sheet of results and notification to the Awarding Body.